Categories

 In Germany, the CV is more commonly known as a Lebenslauf (true to the Latin origins) and is only one of many application documents poor German job seekers must produce to get an interview.

-In Australia, India, and South Africa, the terms resume and CV are used interchangeably.
+The terms resume and CV are used interchangeably in Australia, India, and South Africa.
 The term resume is used more for jobs in the private sector and CV is more commonplace when applying for public service positions.

 Question:

-So what gives if you apply for an American company in Europe or vice versa?
-The jaded folks in HR will accept both types although I would recommend you use the local version.
-It’s not that hard to convert your document after all and if you hit a brick wall, just ask me for help.
+So what happens if you apply for an American company in Europe or vice versa?
+The jaded folks in HR will accept both types, although I recommend you use the local version.
+It’s not that hard to convert your document after all, and if you hit a brick wall, just ask me for help.

 Which do you prefer, the CV, the resume, both, none?
 Please share your experience in the comments below!